mistycheney/MouseBrainAtlas/gui/README.md

 # Labeling GUI

+To launch the GUI for thalamus labeling, run:
+`~/Brain/gui/brain_labeling_gui_thalamus.py [stack_name] -f [first_section] -l [last_section]`

+The left panel shows the full resolution images.
+The panels at the right are virtual coronal, horizontal and sagittal whole-brain slices, from top to bottom respectively.

 Left click and drag to pan.
 Scroll mouse wheels to zoom.

 **Create new polygon**: Right click -> Select "New polygon" -> left click to place new vertices; press Enter to close a polygon.